A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are talking about something serious.

 Paroxetine is a type of antidepressant called a selective serotonin reuptake inhibitor (SSRI).

-Serotonin (also called '5HT') is a naturally-occurring chemical messenger (or “neurotransmitter”) that has an important role in areas of the brain that control mood and thinking.
+Serotonin (also called '5HT') is a naturally occurring chemical messenger (or ‘neurotransmitter’) that has an important role in areas of the brain that control mood, thinking, feelings and emotions.
+Research suggests that depression or low mood is more likely to occur when the brain doesn’t have enough serotonin.

 Paroxetine and everyday life

-A side effect of paroxetine can be not feeling as hungry as normal, which might lead to weight loss.
+Paroxetine can make you feel less hungry than normal, which might lead to weight loss.

 You may want to let your family and friends know you are taking paroxetine so they can support you and help you look out for side effects.